pain-learniing/APDP-QACT-Tool/README.md

 ## Simulations

 Data simulation is important to verify model assumptions.
-To simulate data and fit for bandit task, run the main script:
+To simulate data and fit for bandit task, run the main script (sim_output already contains the data, but if it does not, run the following command):

 ```train
 python simulations/sim_bandit3arm_combined.py pt 0 3 100